lymperis-e/stereonet/README.md

 ```

 ### Set line representation
-You can set the representation of lines to either "arc" or "point".
+You can set the representation of lines to either "arc" or "pole".
 The default is "arc".

 ```typescript
 stereonet.setLineRepresentation("pole"); // Sets the line representation to arc